 Stephan Petrone, ANTs research laboratory, Italy

-Taormina is a small town on the east coast of the insland of Sicily, about halfway between Catania and Messina, and dominates two grand, sweeping bays below and on the southern side, the top of Mount Etna, the European highest active volcano, often capped with snow, offering to the visitors a breathtaking, dramatic and memorable view over almost one hundred miles of Mediterranean sea.
+Acireale is a small town on the east coast of the insland of Sicily, about halfway between Catania and Messina, and dominates two grand, sweeping bays below and on the southern side, the top of Mount Etna, the European highest active volcano, often capped with snow, offering to the visitors a breathtaking, dramatic and memorable view over almost one hundred miles of Mediterranean sea.

-Taormina is provided of a wide choice of accommodation from small family run guest houses to traditional B&B; from Vacation Rentals to modern Hotels.
+Acireale is provided of a wide choice of accommodation from small family run guest houses to traditional B&B; from Vacation Rentals to modern Hotels.
 Here you can also find a broad selection of excellent restaurants and cosy trattorias where you can taste the genuine, true flavours of the authentic sicilian cuisine.